archit15singh/rag-data-pipeline/README.md

 # RAG Data Pipeline

-The project is designed to process and transform various types of documents, including PDFs and HTML files, into different formats such as JSON and Markdown.
+process and transform various types of documents, including PDFs and HTML files, into different formats such as JSON and Markdown.
 This pipeline uses Prefect for orchestration.

 ## Pipelines
 - **PDF to JSON Conversion:** Reads PDFs, chunks the text, and writes it to a JSON file.